-No Australian vessels fished in 2018.
-Current estimates of fishing mortality in the Indian Ocean are less than the target reference point.
-Spawning biomass is above the limit reference point and at the target reference point.
+|Indian Ocean skipjack tuna (Katsuwonus pelamis) a||Not subject to overfishing||Not overfished||Not subject to overfishing||Not overfished||No Australian vessels fished in 2020.
+Current estimates of fishing mortality in the Indian Ocean are below the TRP.
+Spawning biomass is above the LRP.|

-No Australian vessels fished in 2018.
-Current estimates of fishing mortality in the WCPO are below FMSY.
-Spawning biomass is above the limit reference point.
+|Western and central Pacific Ocean skipjack tuna (Katsuwonus pelamis) b||Not subject to overfishing||Not overfished||Not subject to overfishing||Not overfished||No Australian vessels fished in 2020.
+Current estimates of fishing mortality in the WCPO are below the TRP.
+Spawning biomass is above

-Fishing methods and key species
+Area fished, fishing methods and key species

 Historically, most fishing effort has used purse-seine gear (about 98% of the catch).
 A small amount of pole-and-line effort (when poling is used on its own) is managed as a minor-line component of the ETBF and the WTBF.
 Skipjack tuna are also caught as bycatch in the ETBF and WTBF longline fisheries.

-Target and limit reference points are not defined in the Australian skipjack tuna harvest strategy, but have been defined in both the IOTC (on an interim basis) and the WCPFC.
-These reference points are consistent with those prescribed by the Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018).
-Catches of skipjack tuna in the ESTF are currently limited to 30,000 t under Conservation and Management Measure 2018-01.
-If the ESTF or WSTF become active again (see ‘Fishing effort’), the Australian Fisheries Management Authority (AFMA) will review the Australian skipjack tuna harvest strategy to take account of both the revised HSP, and progress towards WCPFC or IOTC harvest strategies and allocations.
+Target and limit reference points are not defined in the Australian skipjack tuna harvest strategy.
+However, target and limit reference points have been defined by both the IOTC (on an interim basis) and the WCPFC and are consistent with the requirements of the Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018).
+Catches of skipjack tuna in the ESTF are currently limited to 30,000 t under WCPFC Conservation and Management Measure 2020-01.
+If the ESTF or the WSTF become active again, the Australian Fisheries Management Authority (AFMA) will review the Australian skipjack tuna harvest strategy to take account of both the revised HSP, and progress towards WCPFC or IOTC harvest strategies and allocations.

 Globally, catch of skipjack tuna has increased steadily since the 1970s, and skipjack tuna has become one of the most commercially important tuna species in both the Indian and Pacific oceans.
-Catch in the STF increased for a short period from 2005 to 2008, peaking at 885 t in 2007–08.
+Catch in the STF increased for a short period from 2005 to 2008, peaking at 817 t in 2007–08.
 The catch was supplied almost exclusively to the cannery in Port Lincoln.
 However, the cannery closed in 2010, and there has been no catch in the STF since the 2008–09 fishing season.

-ESTF purse seine: 0
+WSTF purse seine: 0

 |ESTF purse seine: 0

 |Fishing methods||Purse seine (predominant), pole-and-line methods (when poling is used on its own, it is managed as a minor-line component of the ETBF and the WTBF)|

 |Primary landing ports||None; previously Port Lincoln (South Australia) cannery, which closed in May 2010|

 |Management methods||Input controls: limited entry, gear (net size), area controls, transhipment controls

-Domestic and international: currently none|
+|Primary markets||Domestic and international: currently none|

-|Management plan||Skipjack Tuna Fishery management arrangements 2009 (AFMA 2009)
+|Management plan||Skipjack Tuna Fishery management arrangements 2015 (AFMA 2015)|

 Indian Ocean skipjack tuna (Katsuwonus pelamis)